-Johannes Johansson Maria Håkansdotter probably got engaged in late 1799 or early 1800.
-The two were married on October 26, 1800.
-They were either married at Gummelycke, Säby Church, or the vicarage in Säby, and were probably married by Cläes Livin.
-Unfortunately, Johannes and Maria's wedding record is very basic and only lists names, the date of the wedding, and where they were living at the time they were married.
-74
+Johannes Johansson Maria Håkansdotter probably got engaged in late 1799 or The two were early 1800. married on October 26, 1800.84 They were either married at Gummelycke, Säby Church, or the vicarage in Säby, and were probably married by Cläes Livin.
+Unfortunately, Johannes and Maria's wedding record is very basic and only lists their names, the date of the wedding, and where they were living at the time they were married.